European shares bounce back from US jobs report hammering

-European shares rose on Monday, lifted by cyclical and growth stocks, after clocking falls in the previous week when a strong US jobs report rekindled bets of another aggressive rate hike by the Federal Reserve.
+PARIS: European shares logged their best day in nearly two weeks on Monday after clocking falls in the previous week when a strong US jobs report rekindled bets of another aggressive rate hike by the Federal Reserve.

-The pan-European STOXX 600 index added 0.5%, steadying after snapping two weeks of gains on Friday.
+The pan-European STOXX 600 index rose 0.8%, steadying after snapping two weeks of gains on Friday.

-Economically-sensitive sectors including miners, financial services and autos led the gains on Monday.
-Growth-oriented technology stocks advanced 1.2%.
+Nearly all sectors were up, with economically sensitive sectors including financial services and autos leading gains.

-Focus shifts to a key inflation data from the world’s biggest economy later in the week.

 After ending July with gains of over 7%, the STOXX 600 has struggled this month to extend the momentum on worries over dour economic data, rising geopolitical tensions and fears that higher interest rates could tip the economy into a recession.

-“Lower savings by households are supporting consumer spending, the eventual outcome could be a soft landing but the risk remains of a slump,” said Mark Haefele, chief investment officer at UBS Global Wealth Management.
-“Against this uncertain backdrop, investors should ensure a robust portfolio that can perform in various outcomes.

-We prefer defensives such as healthcare as well as quality income, and value stocks.“ Meanwhile, the European healthcare sector missed out the broader rally, up 0.1%, after the US Senate on Sunday passed a bill intended to lower drug prices among other things.
+Meanwhile, European oil and healthcare stocks missed out the broader rally, up 0.6% and flat, respectively.

+Crude prices held near multi-month lows on demand worries, while healthcare stocks were pressured by the US Senate on Sunday passing a bill intended to lower drug prices, among other things.

+Danish brewer Carlsberg rose 1.5% after lifting its profit growth outlook for 2022, saying it has been able to resume Ukraine operations and log a strong performance in Europe and Asia.

+Siemens Energy fell 1.0%, blaming a 200 million euro ($204 million) charge related to winding down its Russian business for a wider net loss in 2022.

 Italian stocks lagged their European peers after global ratings agency Moody’s cut the country’s outlook to “negative” from “stable” on Friday.